 Introduction

-This is the second part of our series blog which discusses the Smart Temperature Monitoring Systems (STMS).
+This is the second part of our series blog, which discusses the Smart Temperature Monitoring Systems (STMS).
 In the first blog, we introduced TMS and its different features.
-In this second part we will dive into the numerous use cases of STMS along with a tutorial and a live demo.
+In this second part, we will dive into the numerous use cases of STMS, along with a tutorial and a live demo.
 STMS is becoming an essential industrial requirement.
-It allows for the tracking and maintaining of the temperature of a product, a process, or a particular environment.
+It allows tracking and maintaining the temperature of a product, a process, or an environment.
 In addition to tracking, a suitable STMS sends timely notifications and warnings in case of violations.

 Different sensors can be used to measure temperature values for different applications.
 These measurements are then logged through a logger device that can store data locally or on cloud storage.
 However, the choice of a sensor is an essential part of STMS.
 The sensor must fulfill the application’s required temperature range.
 The following are some use cases and suitable sensors:

-Whether it’s a laboratory, food, or any other manufacturing industry, temperature plays a vital role in defining the properties of fluids.
+• Liquid Temperature Measurement: Whether it’s a laboratory, food, or any other manufacturing industry, temperature plays a vital role in defining the properties of fluids.
 Moreover, the processes where fluids are handled often require a strict temperature range to be maintained; otherwise, it can affect the efficiency of the process.
-In such situations, a waterproof temperature sensor is used to measure fluid temperature as the sensor needs to be submerged into the fluid.
+In such situations, a waterproof temperature sensor measures fluid temperature as the sensor needs to be submerged in the fluid.
 Standard sensors available for these applications are PT100, DS18B20, and K-type thermocouples.

-One key feature of supply chain applications is connecting manufacturers, distributors, and consumers.
+• Supply Chain Temperature Measurement: One key feature of supply chain applications is connecting manufacturers, distributors, and consumers.
 The changing environmental conditions can affect the quality of the shipped products.
-However, companies develop special containers to maintain a suitable environment for their products when shipped from one location to another.
-Additionally, STMS allows companies to track the environmental parameters in transit, even from a remote location.
-This IoT solution, along with advanced telemetry, establishes transparency in a supply chain [cold chain] and enables companies to deliver quality products.
+However, when shipped from one location to another, companies develop special containers to maintain a suitable product environment.
+Additionally, Smart Temperature Monitoring Systems allow companies to track the environmental parameters in transit, even remotely.
+This IoT solution and advanced telemetry establish transparency in a supply chain [cold chain] and enable companies to deliver quality products.
 The most common sensors used for this application are RTD temperature probes, DS18B20, DHT11, DHT22, AM2301, AM2302, and AM2320.

 Tutorial